opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 ##### Example CTM

-    ;; Some infomration you want to comment out like a description
+    ;; Some information you want to comment out like a description
     ;; More information you want to include and comment out
     Your_favorite_tv_show_2021_S1_E1 A 0.000 0.482 The 0.95
     Your_favorite_tv_show_2021_S1_E1 A 0.496 0.281 first 0.98